Updated: May 19

 In addition to winning two Super Bowls with the Steelers, Polamalu was an eight-time Pro Bowler and was named first-team All-Pro four times in his 12-year career in Pittsburgh, along with being named Defensive Player of the Year in 2010.
 Polamalu was also named to the NFL 2000s All-Decade Team and is a member of the Steelers All-Time Team.
 In his 12 seasons with the Steelers, Polamalu started 142 of 158 games and recorded 783 total tackles, 583 of those being solos, 32 interceptions, three of which were turned for touchdowns, 107 passes defended, 12 sacks, 56 tackles for losses, 12 quarterback hits, 14 forced fumbles and seven fumble recoveries, two of which were returned for touchdowns.

 Polamalu also had three career interceptions in the playoffs, none of which was bigger than his pick-six off Joe Flacco in the 2008 AFC Championship Game to send the Steelers to Super Bowl XLIII, which they won.

-Polamalu was nominated to the Pro Football Hall of Fame Class of 2020 and will be formally inducted in Canton this August, as last year's ceremony was postponed due to the COVID-19 pandemic.
+Polamalu was nominated to the Pro Football Hall of Fame Class of 2020 and will be formally inducted in Canton on Saturday, Aug.
+7, as last year's ceremony was postponed due to the COVID-19 pandemic.